-Potential impacts to greenhouse gas emissions are less-than-significant.
+No impacts to greenhouse gas emissions.

-• • VIII.
+VIII.
 HAZARDS & HAZARDOUS MATERIALS Would the project: Potentially Significant Impact, Unmitigated Potentially Significant Impact, Mitigated Less Than Significant Impact No Impact a.
 Create a significant hazard to the public or the environment through the routing, transport, use, or disposal of hazardous materials? Х b.
-Create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment? х c.
+Create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment? Х c.
 Emit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste within one-quarter mile of an existing or proposed school? Х d.
 Be located on a site which is included on a list of hazardous materials sites compiled pursuant to Government Code Section 65962.5 and, as a result, would it create a significant hazard to the public or the environment? Х e.
 For a project located within an airport land use plan, would the project result in a safety hazard for people residing or working in the project area? Х f.
 For a project within the vicinity of a private airstrip, would the project result in a safety hazard for people residing or working in the project area? Х g.
 Impair implementation of or physically interfere with an adopted emergency response plan or emergency evacuation plan? Х h.
 Expose people or structures to a significant risk of loss, injury or death involving wild land fires, including where wild lands are adjacent to urbanized areas or where residences are intermixed with wild lands? Х

 The proposed project would not involve the routine transport, handling, or disposal of hazardous materials or emit hazardous emissions.
-Residential occupants of the site would be expected to store and use small containerized quantities of hazardous household, yard car, and automotive products of a wide variety.
+Residential occupants of the site would be expected to store and use small containerized quantities of hazardous household, car, and automotive products of a wide variety.
 This type of usage is typical of all residential development and would not constitute a significant hazard to the public or the environment.
 The imposition of the special mitigation measures noted below should ensure the potential impacts remain at a less-than-significant level.

-The play field of the Redwood Middle School is located approximately 2,500 feet east of the project site.
-In any event, the proposed project would not emit hazardous gases, waste, or other substances with a potential to pose a threat to students at school in the area or to residential properties in closer proximity to the site.
+The Shearer Elementary School is located approximately 1,200 feet to the west of the project site.
+In any event, the proposed project would not emit hazardous gases, waste, or other substances with a potential to pose a threat to students at the school or to residential properties in closer proximity to the site.